ahoskins/Winston/docs/the-api.rst

 Pagination is supported through ``page`` and ``total_pages``.
 To get the nth page, append ``?page=<n>`` to any endpoint - if you are using a search query already, use ``?q=<search_query>&page=<n>``

+Use `search queries <http://flask-restless.readthedocs.org/en/latest/searchformat.html#searchformat>`__ to filter an endpoint's output.
+Useful for:
+* getting terms for only a certain institution
+* getting courses for only a certain institution and a certain term

 .. _api-institutions

 api/institutions